GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 {% endAside %}

-Finally, add the following code to change the layout of the page:
+Finally, in `background.js` add the following code to change the layout of the page:

 {% Label %}background.js:{% endLabel %}